 - I have a detailed review of the Peak Design travel tripod

-- We have a guide to why you need a tripod, a guide to choosing a travel tripod, and a round-up of our favorite travel tripods
+- We have a guide to why you need a tripod, and a round-up of our favourite travel tripods

-And that’s it!
-As always, if you have any comments or questions on this post, just pop them in the comments section below and we’ll respond as soon as we can!
+And as always, if you have any comments or questions, just pop them in the comments section below!

 Morgan says